Medicare is for 3 basic groups of people:

 Questions about Medicare?

-Our free E Book gives you the information you need to avoid the top 5 mistakes senior's make when they turn 65.
+Our free E-Book gives you the information you need to avoid the top 5 mistakes seniors make when they turn 65.

 e-Book.JPG

 Many beneficiaries who are new to Medicare get confused by its complexity.
-Medicare includes four major parts: Part A, Part B, Part C, and Part D. Part A covers in-patient hospitalization while Part B covers outpatient services and other medical care provided by doctors and other health care professionals, as well as durable medical equipment.
+Medicare includes four major parts: Part A, Part B, Part C, and Part D. Part A covers in-patient hospitalization while Part B covers outpatient services and other medical care provided by doctors and other healthcare professionals, as well as durable medical equipment.
 Part C is offered by private insurance companies contracted with Medicare to deliver Medicare Part A and Part B benefits to plan enrollees which may include additional benefits such as routine vision, dental, and hearing coverage.
 Some plans may include prescription drug coverage as well.